sergei-mironov/nixtvm/src/mironov/freezepb/README.md

 TODO
 ====

  * ~~Run `run` several times?~~
  * ~~Try with default NNVM optimisations disabled~~
  * ~~Compare TF/TVM performance on different segments of the Model.~~
  * Measure all possible times (Wall time, CPU time, etc)
  * Figure out parallelism.
 Which module does schedule parallel execution in TVM?
  * Try with batch size ~100?
  * Try to apply scheduling
  * Try to enable autotuner
+ * Improve TVM debugger

 Problems
 ========

  * Simple TF runners use `session.run` which may be slow, try feeders.
  * TV/TVM error correlates with absolute input value, setup relative tolerance.
  * `nnvm_shape` in ./convperf.py doesn't work for some reason

 Vocabulary
 ==========